 I have term life insurance.
 When does my term period end?

-You will find your policy’s level term period in your policy on the summary page or the Policy Cost and Benefit Information statement.
+Log into My Account to find the end of your level term period.
 Many policies automatically become “Annual Renewable Term” at the end of the level term period, at which time premiums increase each year based on the insured person’s attained age.
 This occurs until the policy reaches maturity.
 A letter is mailed 28 days prior to the expiration of the level term period to notify the policy owner of the new higher annual premium.
 You will find the schedule of annual renewable term rates in the policy under Schedule of Premiums.

 How do I access my policy online for the first time?